Rockies vs. Diamondbacks Player Props Betting Odds

 McMahon Stats

-- McMahon takes a five-game streak with at least one hit into this matchup.
-In his last five games he is hitting .600 with two doubles, a triple, four home runs, four walks and 12 RBI.
+- McMahon heads into this matchup looking to extend his six-game hit streak.
+During his last 10 games he is batting .351 with two doubles, a triple, four home runs, eight walks and 13 RBI.

 McMahon Recent Games